-Configuring SmartMotion routers is made easy with the use of our username and password protected web interface.
-This interface provides detailed statistics about router activity, signal strength, system logs and more.
-The router supports both IPv4 and IPv6 protocols, and the creation of secure VPN tunnels using an array of technologies including IPsec, OpenVPN and L2TP.
-SmartMotion routers also support DHCP, NAT, NAT-T, DynDNS client, NTP, VRRP, control by SMS, primary connection backups, multiple WANs, RADIUS authentication over WiFi and many other functions.
+Configuring SmartFlex routers is made easy by name and password protected web interface.
+The interface provides detailed statistics about router activities, signal strength, system logs and more.
+The router supports both IPv4 and IPv6 protocols, the creation of secure VPN tunnels using technologies that include IPsec, OpenVPN and L2TP.
+The router also supports DHCP, NAT, NAT-T, DynDNS client, NTP, VRRP, control by SMS, backup of primary connection, multiple WANs, RADIUS authentication over WiFi and many other functions.

 Additional diagnostic features designed to ensure continuous communication include automatic inspection of PPP connections, an automatic restart feature in case a connection is lost, and a hardware watchdog that monitors the status of the router.
-Using a start up script window, users can insert Linux scripts in order to carry out actions.
-Users may also insert multiple scripts and the router can switch between configurations as needed.
-An example of this would be using SMS or checking the status of the binary input.
-SmartMotion routers can automatically update their configurations and firmware from a central server, allowing for mass reconfiguration of multiple routers at the same time.
+Using a start up script window, users can insert Linux scripts for various actions.
+Users may insert multiple scripts and the router can switch between configurations as needed.
+Examples would include using SMS or checking the status of the binary input.
+SmartFlex routers can automatically update their configurations and firmware from a central server, allowing for mass reconfiguration of multiple routers at the same time.